the Jara Cave (also known as Djara Cave) in the Bahariya Oasis:

 -

-- The Jara Cave is located near the Caravan Trail connecting Farafra Oasis and Assiut in Egypt.
+Location and Origin: - The Jara Cave is located near the Caravan Trail connecting Farafra Oasis and Assiut in Egypt.

 - It originated from rain corrosion into the limestone about 55 million years ago.